-MSR BS: 3GPP TS 37.141 MSR BS conformance testing specification will be updated with the NR RAT.
+MSR BS: 3GPP TS 37.141 [32] MSR BS conformance testing specification will be updated with the NR RAT.

-- Work on the Multi-Standard BS conformance testing specifications updates for NR will start after work on the Single RAT NR BS conformance testing specification is completed.

-AAS BS: AAS BS conformance testing specifications in 3GPP TS 37.145-1 and 3GPP TS 37.145-2 will be updated based on the AAS BS core specification modifications.
+AAS BS: AAS BS conformance testing specifications in 3GPP TS 37.145-1 [33] and 3GPP TS 37.145-2 [34] will be updated based on the AAS BS core specification modifications.

-- Work on the AAS BS specifications updates for NR BS will start after work on the Single RAT NR BS specification is completed.

 5.2 Relationship between minimum requirements and test requirements

-While 3GPP TS 38.104 [3] describes conducted and OTA core requirements, the conformance to the requirements is demonstrated by fulfilling the test requirements specified in the conformance specification 3GPP TS 38.141- [17] for conducted testing and 3GPP TS 38.141-2 [18] for radiated testing.
+While 3GPP TS 38.104 [3] describes conducted and OTA core requirements, the conformance to the requirements is demonstrated by fulfilling the test requirements specified in the conformance specification 3GPP TS 38.141-1 [17] for conducted testing and 3GPP TS 38.141-2 [18] for radiated testing.
 An allowance for measurement uncertainty through application of test tolerances is used to create the conformance test requirements using the shared risk principle.